talkative/dollarstreet_icons/README.md

 exports.svgPathData = svgPathData
 ```

+#### 4) insert SVG path data

-To get the svgPathData, find the option to create a "compound path" in your vector editor.
-Illustrator: `Object > Compound Path > Make`.
-Then you can select the image, copy, then paste into a text editor.
-Make sure svgPathData is one line only.
-The width and height values can be found in the SVG text as well as `viewBox="0 0 W H"`;
+If your SVG is a compound path, open the file in your image editor, copy to clipboard, then paste into a text editor.
+Find the SVG path similar to the example above and make sure it's one line only.
+That's the `svgPathData`.
+The width and height values can be found in the SVG attribute as `viewBox="0 0 W H"`;

-Then run the build script:
+#### 5) Run the build script:

 ```
 yarn build